-(Source: GMAC)
+Source: GMAC

-Singapore does not currently have any legislation or specific guideline for the labeling of GE foods.
-GMAC's subcommittee on labeling monitors international trends and developments and considers the issue of labeling in relation to Singapore's needs.
 GE foods are controlled items in Singapore.
-They are subject to special declaration, review, inspection and testing procedures that are implemented by the Food Control Division of the AVA.
+They are subject to special declaration, review, inspection, and testing procedures that are implemented by the Food Control Division of the SFA.

-U.S. exporters and their importers in Singapore should refer to GMAC for detailed information about the procedures and regulations that may affect their GE food, drink and agri-food products, including those that include GE ingredients.
+U.S. exporters and their importers in Singapore should refer to GMAC for detailed information about the procedures and regulations that may affect food, drink and agri-food product imports that contain GE ingredients.